Guide10 min read

 • Choose one control to test in a small pilot.

-How to Turn the Assessment Into a Recommendation
+How to Turn the Assessment Into a Recommendation?

 A strong recommendation also names the pilot group.
 Consultants should avoid telling a client to roll out a new process everywhere before the record has been tested.
-Two to four stores is enough to see whether the standard survives real operating pressure.
+Two to five stores is enough to see whether the standard survives real operating pressure.

-• Name the weakest packet field.
+• Name the weakest record field.

 • Name the store group that should test the fix first.